Coinsnap/Bitcoin-Voting/readme.txt

 * Thank you page URL
 * Payment gateway (Coinsnap / BTCPay server)

-After you will fill all the necessary data you can use shortcode in your content and get Bitcoin Lightning donations.
+After you will fill all the necessary data you can use shortcode in your content and get Bitcoin Lightning votes.